 Likewise do the many stories describing how Mitchell locals work together in a crisis, as happened on the day of Fr Peter Moore’s Commissioning as Priest-in-Charge of MWAD when the district was unexpectedly flooded:

 “Fr Peter’s mother came from Townsville for the Commissioning and was stranded in Mitchell when the rains came.
 Mitchell was completely isolated with the road bridge damaged and roads in all directions cut by flooding.
 The only access for some time was by helicopter or to walk across the railway bridge…The ministry quickly changed to supporting the community and the relief workers who came to assist…We were able to lend the parish Falcon to The Salvation Army who came to provide the catering in the relief centre and the parish cool-room trailer was plugged in…to provide refrigeration for the relief centre…The parish also Administered the Archbishop’s Emergency Relief Appeal, which provided emergency support for families, food and fuel vouchers…The community pulled together…” (p.
 171).

-This book’s fundamental message is that the nitty-gritty of the economic livelihoods, social activities, cultural expressions and spiritual wellbeing of those living in our rural communities are uniquely intertwined, as folk resiliently pull together through the ups and downs of daily life:
+This book’s fundamental message is that the nitty-gritty of the economic livelihoods, social activities, cultural expressions and spiritual wellbeing of those living in our rural communities is uniquely intertwined, as folk resiliently pull together through the ups and downs of daily life: